The most incredible ocean pools in NSW

 Bermagui Blue Pool

 Named for the way it reflects a blue sky, the Blue Pool in Bermagui is one of the Sapphire Coast's major attractions.
 A carved pool set into the rock face and continually washed with clean, clear ocean water, it’s home to thriving marine life, with fish, crabs and nudibranchs (marine snails) all coexisting happily with swimmers and snorkellers.
-At 50 metres long it makes for a great lap-swimming pool and there’s also a shallow wading pool, ideal for kids, just next to the pool.
+At 50m long it makes for a great lap-swimming pool and there’s also a shallow wading pool, ideal for kids, just next to the pool.

 See map